karamarnell/developers/app/docs/0.2.x/content-memory/createCM.md

 ---
-title: Creating a new Content Memory
+title: What is a Content Memory and how do I use it?
 ---

+#What is a Content Memory?

+A Content Memory (CM) is a library of all your content that you previously created or translated within Qordoba.
+If you have content that was translated previously outside of Qordoba, this is typically also commonly known as a "Translation Memory (TM)".

-#How do I upload a new translation memory?
+#How do I create a new CM?

+Once logged into Qordoba, you can create a new CM by clicking on "CM" at the top right of your browser.
+Click on "Create new" and fill in the prompts.

+You have three ways of adding content to your CM:

+Option 1 - Add content segment by segment
+Option 2 - Bulk upload existing content or TMs
+Option 3 - Adding as you go from the Content Editor

+###Option 1 - Add content segment by segment

+1. Open an existing CM and click on "Actions."
+Select "Add new segment."

+2. Type in the new source and target content.
+Hit "Enter" on your keyboard to save.

+3. Repeat Steps 1-2 if you have more segments to enter.

+###Option 2 - Bulk upload existing content or TMs

-If you have an existing content memory (CM), you can easily upload it into Qordoba.
+If you have an existing content memory (CM) or translation memory (TM), you can easily upload it into Qordoba.
+Qordoba currently supports csv, tmx, and xliff files.

-Make sure that you have the following before proceeding:

-  - Permissions: Full access or have a custom role with "Create New CM" enabled
-  - Support File formats: csv, tmx, and xliff

-###Uploading your TM

 1. Click on "CM" at the top right of the page in Qordoba.